SaimShaikh/Networking_In_DevOps/OSI_Model.md

 ## What is OSI Model
 - OSI model stands for open system interconnection
+- Developed by ISO (International Standards Organization) in 1977
+- General, theoretical model to understand and design networks.
 - OSI Model is a way to explain how computers talk to each other over the network by breaking the process into seven simple steps or called layer.

 ## 7 Layer in Depth